About Us

 Purpose

 The State Epidemiological Outcomes Workgroup (SEOW), established in 2005, serves as a clearinghouse for substance use and mental health related data indicators.
-The SEOW was funded under the federal Substance Abuse and Mental Health Services Administration (SAMHSA) Partnership for Success grant, focused on the prevention of substance use among 12 to 25 year olds.
-The program is supported and managed by Maine Centers for Disease Control and Prevention (Maine CDC).
+The SEOW was created under the federal Substance Abuse and Mental Health Services Administration (SAMHSA) Partnership for Success grant, focused on the prevention of substance use among youth and young adults.
+The program is supported and managed by the Maine Center for Disease Control and Prevention (Maine CDC).

 The SEOW has six primary objectives:

-1. Identify, organize, analyze and share key substance abuse prevention and related behavioral health indicators data;
+Identify, organize, analyze and share key substance use prevention and related behavioral health indicators data;

 Identify Data Sources and Data Gatekeepers

-The SEOW Workgroup works together to identify key state-level stakeholders and data keepers across public health networks.
+The SEOW works to identify key state-level stakeholders and data keepers across public health networks.

 Align and Leverage

-Stakeholders help to provide data and identify current substance use trends which are reported in a variety of ways via the Annual SEOW Profile, topical Fact Sheets, and Quick Reference Guide.
+Stakeholders help to provide data and identify current substance use trends which are reported in a variety of ways via SEOW Dashboards, topical Fact Sheets, and Quick Reference Guide.

 A Triangulation Approach

-For effective prevention planning, we cannot rely on data from a single organization to assess the status of problems related to substance abuse or mental, emotional, and behavioral (MEB) disorders.
+For effective prevention planning, we cannot rely on data from a single organization to assess the status of problems related to substance use or mental, emotional, and behavioral (MEB) disorders.
 In reality, data across multiple systems (health, criminal justice, education) yield a fuller understanding of the consequences and effects of limited prevention efforts.
-Every year the SEOW publishes a comprehensive statewide profile regarding substance use consumption, consequences, and contributing factors in Maine.
+Every year the SEOW publishes comprehensive statewide data regarding substance use consumption, consequences, and contributing factors in Maine.